jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 Make sure you research your doctor and ask what type of results you can expect for your hair texture, level of hair loss, and skin tone.

-If you do all of this, then your hair transplant should be a success\!
+If you do all of this, then your hair transplant should be a success!

 Having a full head of hair is one thing that makes you an attractive man, read my guide with countless more tips on [how to become a more attractive man](https://edlatimore.com/how-to-be-an-attractive-man/).